ucarion/godot/README.md

      java -cp ./bin/bot GodotBot

 \* A note about compiling: Godot relies on Apache's ArrayUtils, and GodotBot relies on Selenium.
 If you're using Eclipse, you may need to add ArrayUtils and Selenium to your project's referenced libraries.

+\** GodotBot is not meant to be for abuse.
+I put this code here for demonstration, not as a means to help you cheat.